Conference Presentation Descriptions 2025

 This presentation is an exploration of the tracker’s approach to the question at hand and how the approach influences the answer.
 The approach, process, and quality of focus are ever influential, whether for better or for worse.
 For those who wish to hone their quality of attention and the way they relate to the world of tracking, Daniel offers insights and possibilities for more effective interactions with the questions we ask and the way in which we ask them.

-Nate Harvey (Tracker Certification North America, Tracker’s Trail)
+Nate Harvey (Tracker Certification North America, A Tracker’s Trail)

 The Doe in My Sights: The Hot Trail, Part 3